Paper Outline Policy

 Responsibility for monitoring compliance

-- The Pro Vice-Chancellor Teaching and Learning is responsible for monitoring compliance with this policy and reporting any breaches to the relevant Dean and the Deputy Vice-Chancellor Academic.
+- The Pro Vice-Chancellor Teaching and Learning is responsible for monitoring compliance with this policy and reporting any breaches to the Pro Vice-Chancellor of the relevant Division and the Deputy Vice-Chancellor Academic.

 - Breaches of this policy may result in disciplinary action under the Staff Code of Conduct.